Jacques Rogge: Career

-Rogge died on 29 August 2021, at the age of 79.
-The IOC did not say what the cause of death was, but Rogge had been suffering from Parkinson's disease.

-President of the IOC
+President of the IOC (2001–2013)

 Rogge was elected as President of the IOC on 16 July 2001 at the 112th IOC Session in Moscow as the successor to Juan Antonio Samaranch, who had previously led the IOC since 1980.

 At the 2002 Winter Olympics in Salt Lake City, Rogge became the first ever IOC President to stay in the Olympic village, thereby enjoying closer contact with the athletes.

-In October 2009 he was re-elected for a new term as President of the IOC.
-In September 2013 at the 125th IOC Session in Buenos Aires, German Thomas Bach (who had won a gold medal in fencing at the 1976 Summer Olympics in Montreal) was elected as his successor.
+In October 2009, Rogge was re-elected for a new term as President of the IOC.

 In 2011, a Forbes magazine list of the 68 most powerful people in the world listed Rogge at no. 67.

 On 27 July 2011, one year prior to London 2012, Rogge attended a ceremony at Trafalgar Square where he invited athletes worldwide to compete in the forthcoming Olympic Games.
 Former Olympians the Princess Royal and Sebastian Coe unveiled the medals up for grabs, after both Prime Minister David Cameron and London Mayor Boris Johnson had given speeches.

-In December 2011, Rogge was invested as an Officer of the Légion d'honneur by French President Nicolas Sarkozy.
+In December 2011, Rogge was invested as an Officer of the Legion of Honour by French President Nicolas Sarkozy.

-Jacques Rogge's IOC Presidency came to an end at the 125th IOC Session in Buenos Aires.
-German Thomas Bach was elected as the new IOC President at the session on 10 September 2013.
+On 10 September 2013, Rogge came to an end of his IOC presidency at the 125th IOC Session in Buenos Aires, Argentina after the session awarded the 2020 Tokyo Summer Olympics (Later postponed to 2021 due to COVID-19 pandemic in Japan).
+German lawyer, former foil fencer, and Olympic gold medalist Thomas Bach was elected as the new IOC President at the session.
 Rogge was then made Lifetime Honorary President of the IOC, a position which he held until his death in 2021.